one-ware/one-ware.com/docs/one-ai/01-getting-started/01-getting-started.md

   </div>
 </div>

 ## 2. Setup
-To use ONE AI you need to create an account for the OneWare Cloud and install OneWare Studio and the OneAI Extension.
+To use ONE AI you need to install OneWare Studio with the OneAI Extension and create an account for the OneWare Cloud.
 We have a dedicated [guide](/docs/one-ai/getting-started/installation) that walks you through the setup step by step.
 New users receive a welcome bonus of 25.000 credits worth 500 € for free.
 All you need to do is to create an account and enter your address to complete the registration process.
 You won't be charged with any fees.

 ## 3. Create a new AI project
 The first step to creating your own AI model is to create a new project in OneWare Studio.
 To do so you need to click on ``AI`` in the menu bar and select ``Open AI Generator``.